MON-FRI: 9:00 AM – 6:00 PM

 Where to Place Wireless Wall Lights for the Best Lighting (Room-by-Room Guide)

-In this guide, we break down exactly where to place wireless wall lights—room by room—so they improve not just how your space looks, but how it works, while also giving you the opportunity to explore suitable options within our collection of wireless wall lights.
+Below is a room-by-room breakdown of exactly where to place wireless wall lights so they improve not just how your space looks, but how it works.
+You can also browse suitable options in our collection of wireless wall lights.

 1. Bedroom: Replace Bedside Lamps with Wall Placement